familysleeps/.github/profile/README.md

 -->

-Our "FamilySleeps" project will be the first study to investigate circadian rhythms in families.
-We will do this in the context of genetic, environmental, and social synchrony in families with neurodevelopmental conditions.
-This project has received funding from a European Research Council (ERC) Starting Investigator Grant awarded to Dr Lorna Lopez, under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 950010).

-​

-We are building a team of scientific and clinical researchers, with public patient involvement experts, to work on the underlying biological basis of disrupted circadian rhythms in families.
-This understanding will help address sleep disruption and other poor outcomes in families with autism, as well as increasing our understanding of the role of circadian rhythms in neurodevelopment in a family context.

-​
+The research mission of the Family Genomics research group is to generate knowledge, connections, and expertise on the role of genetics in neuropsychiatric and neurodevelopmental conditions​

-If you would like to know more about this project, please read the following Irish Times article Autism and sleep disruption – a family affair.
+If you would like to know more about the group, please visit our website on https://www.familygenomics.maynoothuniversity.ie/